 All the while the soil nutrition is depleting.

-While I don’t have access to a comfrey plant (I’ve added getting one to my long list), I quickly found that there are other options for making free feed – nettles and weeds.
+We don’t have access to a comfrey plant (I’ve added getting one to my long list), so we’re using nettles and weeds to make tea feeds.

-I took myself (and Patch) off to the nearby Phoenix Park to stock up on fresh nettles and docks leaves (I read that yellow dock and burdock are the ones to use, but I thought I’d try plain old ‘dock’ and hope for the best).
+We took ourselves (and Patch) off to the nearby Phoenix Park to stock up on fresh nettles and docks leaves (we read that yellow dock and burdock are the ones to use, but we thought we’d try plain old ‘dock’ and hope for the best).

 Other weeds that are recommended are chickweed and horsetail.
-Neither of which I’ve heard of – but some day I shall endeavour to hunt out.
+Neither of which we’ve heard of – but some day we shall endeavour to hunt out.

 Seaweed is another option for those living near the sea.
 Animal manure too – diluted in water.

-I covered mine in plastic and left it in a shady part of the garden.
+We covered ours in plastic and left it in a shady part of the garden.

-I mixed one part nettle ‘tea’ with 10 parts water and gave the plants a dose, spreading the smell all over the garden… but I’m sure it’ll be worth it.
+We mixed one part nettle ‘tea’ with 10 parts water and gave the plants a dose, spreading the smell all over the garden… but we’re sure it’ll be worth it.

-I’ve enough undiluted nettle tea for five or six more feeds.
-I’ve found mixed information about how often to feed – and I’ve lots of different plants on the go, so reckon I’ll give them a small dose weekly – and hopefully soon the worms will come up trumps.
+We’ve enough undiluted nettle tea for five or six more feeds.
+We’ve found mixed information about how often to feed – and we’ve lots of different plants on the go, so reckon we’ll give them a small dose weekly – and hopefully soon the worms will come up trumps.